whitedark9/medical-notes/src/pages/bloc/medicine/cvs/problems/infective-endocarditis.md

    - Adjust based on culture results and antibiotic sensitivity.
 2. **Management of Atrial Fibrillation**:
    - Rate control with `beta-blockers` (e.g., `metoprolol`) or `calcium channel blockers` (e.g., `diltiazem`).
-   - Anticoagulation if there are no contraindications, to prevent thromboembolism.
+   - `Anticoagulation` if there are no contraindications, to prevent thromboembolism.
 3. **Supportive Care**:
    - Blood transfusion if significant anemia is present.
    - Fluid management to maintain hemodynamic stability.
 4. **Consultation with Cardiology**:
-   - For potential surgical intervention if there is severe valvular dysfunction, heart failure, or persistent infection despite antibiotics.
+   - For potential surgical intervention (e.g., valve repair or replacement, removal of infective material) if there is severe valvular dysfunction, heart failure, or persistent infection despite antibiotics.

 ### Monitoring and Reassessment